Hospital staff have been inundated with gifts of tea, coffee and biscuits after a thief ripped a donations box off a wall in a cancer ward.

 “I’ve had reason to be grateful to the NHS for treatment I’ve received and a relative of mine had cancer.
 I couldn’t believe someone would stoop that low.

 “I’ve seen people having a cuppa of tea or a hot chocolate and a biscuit in the family room and I know it cheers them up.”

 The trust’s security team have been alerted to the theft and an investigation is now under way to bring the culprit to justice.

-Jonathan Wood, director of operations at Hull and East Yorkshire Hospitals NHS Trust, said staff had been overwhelmed by the public’s generosity.
+Jonathan Wood, director of operations at Hull University Teaching Hospitals NHS Trust, said staff had been overwhelmed by the public’s generosity.

 He said: “We are just so humbled that people would help us like this.
 Our staff were trying to do a nice thing for relatives who already have enough to cope with and the theft really upset them.